cactoes/league_client_interface/README.md

 ```

 ### Adding a missing dest
-Adds a dest to the dest list (kinda crack)
+Adds a endpoint to the dest list, returns false if dest already exists
 - params
   - `name` Name of the dest
   - `endpoint` Actual enpoint string
-- return nothing??
+- return boolean
 ```javascript
 c_interface.addDest(name, endpoint)
 ```